balena-io-modules/catch-uncommitted/README.md

 [... your build here ...]

-No unexpected changes after build, all good.
+No unexpected changes, all good.
 ```